 In its recent statement the company has called for “concrete steps” to dismantle “white supremacy in all its forms” arguing the death of George Floyd was the predictable consequence of a racist and prejudiced system and culture that has treated Black bodies as the enemy from the beginning.”

 It is a remarkably strong, heart-felt statement from an Ice Cream brand, but Ben & Jerry’s, more than most, has earned the right to speak out and in doing so make an informed contribution.
-The articulation of “12 Ways You Can Help Eradicate White Supremacy” follows support for Black Lives Matter in 2016 which documented evidence of “systemic racism.”
-Brand expression and education on racism today is the extension of consistent support for disadvantaged minority groups.
-Alongside support for climate change and refugees the company has promoted “The Poor People’s Campaign” that revives the economic justice campaign originally launched by Martin Luther King.
+The articulation of “12 Ways You Can Help Eradicate White Supremacy” follows the brand’s support for Black Lives Matter in 2016 which documented evidence of “systemic racism.”
+Ben & Jerry’s expression and education on racism today is the extension of consistent support for disadvantaged minority groups.
+Alongside addressing climate change and refugee rights the company has promoted “The Poor People’s Campaign” that revives the economic justice campaign originally launched by Martin Luther King.
 You might want to read Ben & Jerry’s Black Lives Matter material from 2016 and 2020 below:

-When Ben & Jerry’s addresses an issue I hear the voice and values of a business team rather than that of a communication or campaign team.
+When Ben & Jerry’s addresses an issue I hear the voice and values of a business rather than that of a comms or campaign team.
 It resonates and influences more.

 Consistency and commitment has earned credit and credibility.